 I’m just going to throw it out there, I love working with security, cryptography and certificates. it wasn’t always that way and like a lot of people I used to recoil in horror of the idea of having to work with certificates.
 In my experience that’s not an uncommon scenario to be in, it’s almost a universally loathed task to have to work with certs and it boils down to . . .

-I’m starting a blog about DevOps tools and technology aimed at people who can’t work out how this stuff works and find the documentation and the very concepts impenetrable (because they are to begin with and often the nuts and bolts don’t seem well explained at all).
-After a while of teaching myself I’m starting to realise it isn’t just me with this problem and there’s a lot of people . . .
+I’m starting a blog about DevOps tools and technology, aimed at people who can’t work out how this stuff works and find the documentation and concepts impenetrable.
+After a while of teaching myself I’m starting to realise that it isn’t just me that’s struggling to figure stuff out and there’s a lot of people that don’t want to admit that they don’t understand things.
+I’m not sure how this is . . .